NiREvil/vless/README.md

 > Only for using in clients with Xray Core
 >
 > These configs are completely **Serverless** and are designed to work seamlessly with just a few DNS servers.
-> You can enjoy lightning-fast loading speeds for YouTube videos, Twitter, and web browsing.
+> You can enjoy lightning-fast loading speeds for YouTube videos, Twitter, Grok, p-Hub, and web browsing.
 >
 > Just remember, because there's no server, **your IP address won't be changed!**
 >